Here are the differences between hard link and soft link in Linux. Below, you will find examples of how to create them.

 Precisely, a hard link acts using a file with a different name.
 And the resource (source) is not sharable.
 It is the opposite in the case of symbolic link – That means the resource is sharable. to create the Hard link

-How to create the Hard link
+Code to create hard link

 ln orginal_file_path new_file_path